drhitchen/basic-rag/README.md

 ```

 ### 5. Add Local Documents
 Place your documents (e.g., PDFs) in the designated `data/` folder.
-To include the sample PDF from Dr. Gundry, copy it to the `data/` folder as well.
-Here are some example prompts you can try:
+To test with the sample UnlockTheKetoCodeShoppingList.pdf from Dr. Gundry, copy it to the `data/` folder.
+Here are some example prompts to try with this file.

 #### Sample Prompts:

 - **Create a numbered list of ALL items on Dr. Gundry's "No" list.**
 - **Create a numbered list of ALL items on Dr. Gundry's "Yes" list.**

-Advanced prompts:

 - **Create a numbered list of ALL items on Dr. Gundry's "No" list.
 Give me the full list which should contain nearly 100 items.**
 - **Create a numbered list of ALL items on Dr. Gundry's "Yes" list.
 Give me the full list which should contain over 100 items.**